iperka/vacations-api/README.md

 - Swagger UI: http://localhost:8080/swagger-ui/index.html#/
 - OpenAPI: http://localhost:8080/openapi/v3/

+If you want to test the API contact us to get client credentials.

 ## 1.3.
 Installation 💽

 Its highly recommended to use the container image see [Local Deployment](#14-local-deployment-).